Documentation Index

 ).collect()

-The parameter names model, max_tokens, and thinking are reserved and will affect model configuration when passed as input.
+The parameter names model, max_tokens, and provider_params are reserved and will affect model configuration when passed as input.
 These parameters will not be available as regular input to your agent.
 If you need to pass custom data without changing the actual model configuration, use different parameter names (e.g., data_model instead of model if you want to pass a data model name).

 Output